svetameanssun/ft_irc/CHECK.md

 TODO:
+1) Maybe move isValidNick to AParcerResult?
+2) check printResult for every class
-1) remove all the ':' from the ParcerResult.. parameters
+3) check and remove all the ':' from the ParcerResult.. parameters
-2) CHECK KICK (I am not sure IF the checkKickParams is ACTUALLY corrrect :D
+4) CHECK KICK (I am not sure IF the checkKickParams is ACTUALLY corrrect :D)

-3) TOPIC command - TOPIC #mychan
+5) TOPIC command - TOPIC #mychan
    in this example, topic message is sent to the client.
    Check how it is handled, because I can assign/check it in ParcerResultTopic, but I cannot be sure how the topic is assigned to the channel

-4) Make MODE command execute not all the flags at once, but each flag one by one.
+6) Make MODE command execute not all the flags at once, but each flag one by one.

-5) vprintf - NO EXISTE EN c++98 !!!!!
+7) vprintf - NO EXISTE EN c++98 !!!!!

 DONE: